cmchu/SFpal/README.md

 For app development, we used Python Flask.

 ## Folder description

-### clean_data
+### data
+This folder contains two sub-folders: raw_data and clean_data.
-This folder contains the data from the raw_data folder after being cleaned and spatially joined with the zipcode data.
+*clean_data* contains the data from the *raw_data* folder after being cleaned and spatially joined with the zipcode data.

 ### development
 This folder contains code to gather/scrape data, clean data, and spatially analyze data.